FireflyMigration/firefly-doc/dev-docs/guide/03_An_introduction-to-.NET/Using-directives.md

     }
 }
 ```
-2. So now we can remove using System.Windows.Forms from the code like :
+2. Remove the System.Windows.Forms from line which calls the Show() method :
 ```diff
 using System.Windows.Forms;
 namespace Northwind.Training